my-name-is-samael/BeamJoy/README.md

 #### Destruction Derby

 - Battle Royale-like game where the last moving vehicle wins.
+- The mode can be forced by staff or voted for by players.
 - Can be launched with a lives amount setting.
 - Specific vehicle models can be set at launch for thematic games.
 - Multiple arenas per map.